-I currently hold the Provost’s Postdoctoral Fellowship in Native American History at Emory University.
-Recently, I held the American Council of Learned Societies Emerging Voices Postdoctoral Fellowship in the Program on Race, Migration, and Indigeneity at Indiana University Bloomington from 2020-2021.
+From 2022-2024, I held an appointment as the Provost’s Postdoctoral Fellowship in Native American History at Emory University.
+I held the American Council of Learned Societies Emerging Voices Postdoctoral Fellowship in the Program on Race, Migration, and Indigeneity at Indiana University Bloomington from 2020-2021.
 As an interdisciplinary scholar of early American and Native American history, I design digital history courses that train students to think, research, and communicate like professional historians across diverse multimedia platforms.

-My current book project, Kaniatarowanenneh Crossings: Indigenous Power and Presence in the St. Lawrence River Watershed, 1534-1842, is under contract with University of Nebraska Press as part of its Borderlands and Transcultural Studies series.
+My current book project, Crossings at the Great River: Indigenous Power and Presence in the St. Lawrence River Watershed, 1534-1842, is scheduled for publication by University of Nebraska Press as part of its Borderlands and Transcultural Studies series in Fall 2026.
 The manuscript explores the interplay of environments, religious revitalization, and collective political action within Native mission communities along the present US-Canada border.
 This work combines ethnography, environmental history, and methodologies from Native American and Indigenous Studies to understand how a confederation known as the Seven Fires maintained their sovereignty and autonomy despite dense settler populations and the imposition of national borders through their riverine homelands.

 My essay on Indigenous diplomacy as an extension of US foreign policy in the early American republic, “Before Domestic Dependent Nationhood: Entanglements of Indigenous Diplomacy and U.S. Foreign Policy,” appeared in the Routledge History of U.S. Foreign Relations (2022).